appbaseio/reactive-manual/content/docs/list-components/SingleList.md

 - **missingLabel** `String` [optional]
     defaults to `N/A`.
 Specify a custom label to show when `showMissing` is set to `true`.
 - **showSearch** `Boolean` [optional]
     whether to show a searchbox to filter the list items locally.
-Defaults to true.
+Defaults to `true`.
 - **placeholder** `String` [optional]
     placeholder to be displayed in the searchbox, only applicable when the `showSearch` prop is set to true.
 When applicable, the default placeholder value is set to "Search".
 - **showFilter** `Boolean` [optional]